-As I’m always pushed for time, I can guarantee the recipe is super easy to make and can be made gluten free too.
-Oh, and it’s freezable too.
-Just pop batches into the freezer and it can last you several weeks at a much lower cost than shop bought treats.
+As someone who is always pushed for time, I can guarantee the recipe is super easy to make and can be made gluten-free too.
+My top tip would be to get that smelly cooking over all at once and batch cook several portions as it can be frozen.
+You can pop batches of it into the freezer and it will last you several weeks at a much lower cost than shop bought treats.

 Ok so enough of how good it is, let’s get on with making them.
 Here’s my liver cake recipe guaranteed to satisfy those four paws!